Yipeng-wang93/Deploy-XML-and-JavaScript-Group-Project/README.md

 This travel website is a dynamic platform designed to provide users with detailed information about their chosen travel destinations.
 Users can select a Canadian city and view up-to-date weather, attractions, hotels, restaurants, local cultural experiences and more.
 By combing weather forecast and dynamic travel information functionalities, the website allows users to see real-time weather updates as well as browse recommendations for attractions and more.

 Run locally:
-Because only I have two servers(server.js and server-attractions.js), so choose one of js file, right click the file and open the terminal.
+Because only I have two servers(server.js and server-attractions.js), so download two server files, and choose one of js file, right click the file and open the terminal.
 Input this command: npm run start-server & npm run start-attractions.
 Then press enter.
+And then searching weather and searching location will work well on Destination & Weather page and Attractions & Map page.

 Team contributions: